dotnet/csharplang/proposals/records.md

 At runtime the primary constructor

-1. executes the instance initializers appearing in the class-body; and then invokes the base class constructor with the arguments provided in the `record_base` clause, if present

-1. assigns fields or properties declared in the record body with the value of a primary constructor parameter of the same name, if one is present and the member is assignable
+1. assigns synthesized fields or properties (see [Properties](#properties)) with the value of a primary constructor parameter of the same name

+1. executes the instance initializers appearing in the class-body

+2. invokes the base class constructor with the arguments provided in the `record_base` clause, if present

 ### Properties